APogue/APogue.github.io/_posts/posts/2024-08-10-Article-Draft.md

 			- https://www.jewishfoundationla.org/grant/la-campuses-united-against-antisemitism/

 	- Inaction has consequences & these issues are connected

+		- Toxic campus environment for Jewish students

-		- There is evidence that antisemitic rhetoric by the USAC was causing aggression from non-affiliate members of the greater LA community
+		- Antisemitic rhetoric by the USAC was causing aggression from non-affiliate members of the greater LA community

-			- The incident is evidence that CAC's public position & activities are being followed by the greater LA community
+			- CAC's public position & activities are being followed by the greater LA community

 		- There is a very large pro-Israel, non-affiliate population who regularly visits UCLA to pick fights with students

+			- UCLA has not taken proper measures to stop or minimize harassment, intimidation, and aggression from happening

 		- There is evidence that violence and aggression from non-affiliates and police misconduct was serving to inflame pro-Palestinian members of the UCLA community